f-PLT/dev-setup-scripts/README.md

 This cookbook is used to setup my dev environment.

+It is meant for a first install, not constant provisionning, so some problems can occur if trying to run multiple times on the same system.

 I use Jetbrains IDEs, and their installation is included in the corresponding recipes. ex: CLion is installed by `ctools.rb`

 This project is built and maintained for my own personnal needs and learning experience.
 You are free to clone it and adapt it for your own needs as long as you respect the MIT license agreement.

 ## Project outline